ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-gradient-descent.md

 ### Gradient descent for a function with one parameter

-Rather than calculating the optimal solution for the linear regression with a single algorithm, in this exercise we use gradient descent to iteratively find a solution.
-To get the concept behing gradient descent, I start by implementing gradient descent for a function which takes just on parameter (rather than two - like linear regression).
+Rather than calculating the optimal solution for linear regression with the normal equation, in the first exercise we use gradient descent to iteratively find a solution.
+In this post, to get the concept behing gradient descent, I start by implementing gradient descent for a function which takes just on parameter (rather than two - like linear regression).

 In this instance I have adapted code from Matt Bogard's execellent blog [Econometric Sense](http://econometricsense.blogspot.co.uk/2011/11/gradient-descent-in-r.html), and will use the same same function: